Understanding Long-Term Care

 Assisted Living

 Assisted living bridges the gap between independent living and nursing home care.
-It’s designed for seniors who are mostly independent but need some daily support.
+It’s designed for seniors, typically 62 and older, who are mostly independent but need some daily support.

 What Assisted Living Provides:

-- Help with Activities of Daily Living (ADLs): bathing, dressing, grooming, and medication reminders but often at an added cost
+• Help with Activities of Daily Living (ADLs): bathing, dressing, grooming, and medication reminders

 The Critical Misconception About Assisted Living: